Who's been charged by Mueller in the Russia probe so far?

 Paul Manafort

-The new indictment accused Manafort and Gates of doctoring documents to inflate the income of their businesses and then using those fraudulent documents to obtain loans.
+The indictment accused Manafort and Gates of doctoring documents to inflate the income of their businesses and then using those fraudulent documents to obtain loans.
 It also accused Manafort of evading taxes from 2010 through 2014 and, in some of the years, concealing his foreign bank accounts.

-And on Feb.
-23, a newly unsealed indictment accused Manafort of secretly paying former European politicians to lobby on behalf of Ukraine.

-Manafort turned himself in to federal authorities in the fall.
+Manafort turned himself into federal authorities in the fall of 2018.
 The 69-year-old served as Trump’s campaign manager for a few months in 2016.
 Gates, Manafort's business associate, also turned himself in at the time.

 Richard Gates

-Rick Gates was named alongside Manafort in the recent charges brought by the special counsel.
+Richard Gates was named alongside Manafort in the recent charges brought by the special counsel.
 He's accused of 11 counts related to filing false income tax returns and three counts of failure to report foreign bank and financial accounts.

-Gates pleaded guilty on Feb.
-23 to federal conspiracy and false-statements charges.
+Gates pleaded guilty in February 2018 to federal conspiracy and false-statements charges.

-In wake of the guilty plea, Mueller moved to drop the 22 bank and tax fraud charges against him.
-The decision to drop the more expansive charges against Gates could suggest that the former Trump campaign official is cooperating and providing good information to Mueller's team.

-Like Manafort, Gates was initially indicted in October in connection with foreign lobbying work; he pleaded not guilty at the time.
-His charges were similar to Manafort’s – ranging from conspiracy against the U.S. to conspiracy to launder money.

 A superseding criminal complaint says Gates was charged with conspiracy against the United States between 2006 and 2017.